 Justin Townsend, Chief Business Officer

-Justin is a seasoned startup executive that has spent over 20 years in international leadership roles including UK, Germany and the USA.
+Justin Townsend is a seasoned startup executive that has spent over 20 years in international leadership roles including UK, Germany and the USA.
 Prior to joining Biotia as Chief Business Office he served as Head of Innovation & Entrepreneurship at Mount Sinai Health System in NYC.
 He has worked with Fortune 500 companies across multiple industries including Healthcare, Digital Health, Precision Medicine, Big Data, Advertising, Marketing and Digital Media

 He is an accomplished, award winning entrepreneur with experience building companies from the ground up to profitability both in Europe and the USA.